-- A multidisciplinary team of experts from all areas of skin cancer related specialties.
+- A team of experts from all areas of skin cancer related specialties.

-- Centralized resources for diagnosis, treatment, referral, support and education
+- Centralized resources for diagnosis, treatment, referral, support and education.

-- Specialized clinics in the Cutaneous Oncology Clinic focused on melanoma and nonmelanoma skin cancers
+- Specialized clinics in the Cutaneous Oncology Clinic focused on melanoma and nonmelanoma skin cancers.

-- One-on-one patient education for individuals at high risk for skin cancer
+- One-on-one patient education for individuals at high risk for skin cancer.

-- Customized patient care with options in standard therapies and clinical trials
+- Customized patient care with options in standard therapies and clinical trials.

 Our experts use a team approach for patient assessment, treatment and management, all occurring in a state-of-the-art facility.
 Team members work closely with referring physicians to create a plan of care and follow-up for individual patients.

-Other skin cancer treatments offered by the dermatology clinic
+Other skin cancer treatments offered

-- Mohs surgery
+- Mohs surgery and surgical excisions

 - Photodynamic Therapy Treatment (PDT)

-- Clara Curiel, MD, Associate Professor of Dermatology, (Program Leader)
+Clara Curiel, MD-Associate Professor of Dermatology, (Program Leader)

-- Baldassarre Stea, MD, PhD, Professor/Department Head of Radiation Oncology
+Baldassarre Stea, MD, PhD-Professor, Department Head of Radiation Oncology